Min-Thant-Hein-17/SQL_Mastery/README.md

 # SQL_Mastery

-It's the collection of Min Thant's SQL Mastery.
+It's the collection of Min Thant's Mastery in SQL (Structured Query Language).